yeti-switch/doc/docs/en/upgrade-to-1.6.rst

 Changelog
 ~~~~~~~~~

-- Multiple tags for call
+- Multiple routing tags can be applied for a call
 - Multiple IP,src_prefix and dst_prefix values allowed at same Customer Auth record
 - Ability to override Disconnect codes/reasons on capacity overload.
 See System->Disconnect codes menu
 - At CDR database additination PGQ queue **cdr_streaming** was added to allow external system read full CDR